Testing the nature of Gauss-Bonnet gravity by four-dimensional rotating black hole shadow: Introduction

 The paper is organized as follows.
 In Sec. \ref{foursbh}, we first show the nonrotating GB black hole solution, and then extend it to its rotating counterpart by the NJ algorithm.
 Different regions of the spacetime in the parameter space are also displayed.
 Null geodesics and circular photon orbit are given in Sec. \ref{shadows}.
 In Sec. \ref{observa}, the shadow shapes are exhibited.
-Basing on them, we construct several observables and obtain their behaviors with the spin and GB coupling parameter, which provides us the preliminary nature on the four-dimensional GB black hole.
-Comparing with the Kerr black hole, we observe that positive coupling shrinks the shadow, while negative coupling enlarges it.
-Then, after obtaining these results, we constraint the GB coupling parameter by calculating the angular diameter of the shadow via the observation of M87* in Sec. \ref{M87}.
+Basing on them, we construct several observables and obtain their behaviors with the spin and the metric parameter $\alpha$, which provides us the preliminary nature on the four-dimensional GB black hole.
+Comparing with the Kerr black hole, we observe that positive $\alpha$ shrinks the shadow, while negative one enlarges it.
+Then, after obtaining these results, we constrain the metric parameter by calculating the angular diameter of the shadow via the observation of M87* in Sec. \ref{M87}.
 Finally, the conclusions and discussions are presented in Sec. \ref{Conclusions}.